 Central nervous system (CNS) stimulants, such as methylphenidate (Ritalin or Ritalin-SR), controlled-release methylphenidate (Concerta), dextroamphetamine (Dexedrine), mixture of amphetamine salts (Adderall or Adderall XR), controlled-delivery methylphenidate (Metadate CD) and dexmethylphenidate (Focalin) are among the most effective agents in the treatment of ADHD and associated conduct disorders.
 Although these CNS stimulants may precipitate or exacerbate tics in some patients, with continued use or adjustment of dosage, most TS patient can tolerate these drugs without any serious complications.

-Fahn S, Jankovic J. Principles and Practice of Movement Disorders, Churchill Livingstone, Elsevier, Philadelphia, PA, 2007:1-652.
-(Accompanied by a DVD of movement disorders.)
+Fahn S, Jankovic J, Hallett M, eds.
+Principles and Practice of Movement Disorders, 2nd ed., Churchill Livingstone, Elsevier, Philadelphia, PA, 2011.
+(Accompanied by a DVD of movements disorders.)

 Jankovic J. Differential diagnosis and etiology of tics.
 Adv Neurol.
 2001;85:15-29.

 Jankovic J, Jimenez-Shahed J, Brown LW.
 A randomised, double-blind, placebo-controlled study of topiramate in the treatment of Tourette syndrome.
 J Neurol Neurosurg Psychiatry.
-2010;81:70-3.
+2010 Jan;81(1):70-3.

 Jankovic J, Mejia NI.
 Tics associated with other disorders.
 Adv Neurol.
 2006;99:61-8.

-Lerner A, Bagic A, Boudreau EA, et al. Neuroimaging of neuronal circuits involved in tic generation in patients with Tourette syndrome.
+Lerner A, Bagic A, Boudreau EA, Hanakawa T, Pagan F, Mari Z, et al. Neuroimaging of neuronal circuits involved in tic generation in patients with Tourette syndrome.
 Neurology.
-2007;68:1979-87.
+2007 Jun 5;68(23):1979-87.